unboxed/unboxed.co/source/blog/README.md

 ### File and folder structure

-Blog posts are structured by years and months:
+Blog posts are structured by years:

 ```
 +-- blog
     +-- 2013
     +-- 2014
     +-- 2015
-        +-- 01
         +-- url-for-blog-post.markdown
-        +-- 02
-        +-- 03
 ```

 #### Creating a folder